 You also want to be sure to give your lawn proper fertilizer at least twice a year so that it has a strong foundation to build on.
 Make sure that you’re using one that provides all of the proper nutrients and your lawn will be able to build during the winter and spring, preparing it well for when you want it at its best.

-Lawn maintenance in Flowery Branch is a long-term process, but it’s not a difficult one.
+Lawn maintenance is a long-term process, but it’s not a difficult one.
 When you’re willing to put in the proper work and do your research, it can be a simple and enjoyable process, with the reward being a beautiful lawn that becomes the envy of your neighborhood in the summer.